Enhancing Adversarial Transferability through Block Stretch and Shrink: Related Work

 Adversarial attacks generate adversarial examples by applying imperceptible perturbations to input data, causing deep neural networks to make incorrect predictions.
-Szegedy et.al., \cite{Szegedy2013IntriguingPO} first revealed that DNNs are vulnerable to adversarial examples.
-Goodfellow et.al., \cite{Goodfellow2014ExplainingAH} proposed the Fast Gradient Sign Method (FGSM), which generates perturbations using a single-step gradient update.
-Kurakin et.al., \cite{Kurakin2016AdversarialEI} extended FGSM to an iterative version, I-FGSM, which optimizes perturbations through multiple iterations, improving the effectiveness of white-box attacks.
-However, adversarial examples generated in white-box settings have limited transferability to black-box models\cite{Liu2016DelvingIT}.
-To address this, momentum-based attacks, e.g..
-MI-FGSM and NI-FGSM enhance transferability by stabilizing the optimization direction, making them more effective between different models\cite{Dong2017DiscoveringAE,Lin2019NesterovAG}
+Szegedy \etal~\cite{Szegedy2013IntriguingPO} first revealed the vulnerability of DNNs to adversarial examples.
+Goodfellow \etal~\cite{Goodfellow2014ExplainingAH} proposed the Fast Gradient Sign Method (FGSM), which generates perturbations using a single-step gradient update.
+Kurakin \etal~\cite{Kurakin2016AdversarialEI} extended FGSM to the iterative I-FGSM, improving white-box attack effectiveness.
+However, adversarial examples generated in white-box settings often show limited transferability to black-box models~\cite{Liu2016DelvingIT}.
+Momentum-based attacks, such as MI-FGSM and NI-FGSM, improve transferability by stabilizing the optimization direction~\cite{Dong2017DiscoveringAE,Lin2019NesterovAG}.

-In addition to gradient-based methods, input transformation-based methods also represents a significant avenue to enhance the transferability of adversarial attacks.
-Research in this area mainly falls into two subdomains.
-The first involves developing efficient input transformation operators.
-DIM \cite{Xie2018ImprovingTO} proposes randomly resizing and padding images to generate multi-scale inputs.
-TIM \cite{Dong2019EvadingDT} employs translation invariance to create multi-position inputs.
-SIM \cite{Lin2019NesterovAG} using scale to generate transformed inputs.
-Admix \cite{Wang2021AdmixET} proposes to mix images from different categories to enhance input diversity, while DeCoWA \cite{Lin2024BoostingAT} employs deformation-constrained warping to augment input images.
-BSR \cite{Wang2023BoostingAT} increasing transferability by diversifying attention heatmaps through random block shuffling and rotation.

-Beyond input transformation operators, another line of research explores the combination of operators.
-AITL \cite{Yuan2021AdaptiveIT} pioneered the optimization of combinations of multiple transformation operators to improve transfer performance.
-SIA \cite{Wang2023StructureIT} demonstrated the effectiveness of applying operators individually to segmented image blocks.
-L2T \cite{Zhu2024LearningTT} dynamically learns transformation strategies to adaptively select and apply operators during the attack process.
-OPS \cite{11094976} increasing transferability of adversarial perturbation by integrating diverse transformation operators with random perturbations.
-These approaches collectively demonstrate that diversifying image input can prompt models to enhance the transferability of adversarial examples.
+Beyond input-space loss optimization, another line of work improves transferability from the feature perspective.
+ILA~\cite{Huang2019ILA} enhances transferability by amplifying adversarial perturbations along intermediate-layer feature directions.
+FIA~\cite{Wang2021FIA} exploits object-aware feature importance to reduce model-specific overfitting and improve black-box transferability.
+These studies suggest that transferable perturbations are related not only to final prediction loss, but also to attack-relevant feature information shared across models.